Thinking about contributing to a registered retirement savings plans (RRSP) before the annual deadline hits?

 2. Making early withdrawals

-Making RRSP withdrawals before retirement to, say, cover bills or make big purchases can have lasting consequences.
+Making RRSP withdrawals before retirement to cover bills or make big purchases can have lasting consequences.
 For one, you're giving up the years of tax-deferred growth your money would have generated inside your plan.

 And secondly, you’ll face a double tax hit.

-“So let’s say your marginal tax rate is 35% and you took money from your RRSP at (a withholding tax rate of) 10%.
-Then you’ll still owe that other 25% in taxes,” explains Steele.
+Let’s say your marginal tax rate is 35% and you took money from your RRSP at (a withholding tax rate of) 10%.
+Then you’ll still owe 25% in taxes.

 Is there any way to avoid the tax hit on early RRSP withdrawals?
 There is and it means withdrawing funds under the Home Buyers’ Plan or the Lifelong Learning Plan.
 These plans let you borrow cash from your RRSP for your first home or qualifying post-secondary education.
 But you must pay back the money you borrowed within a fixed timeframe.